 No. You may not mix 'n' match the first and last lines from two different sources.

 May I modify the opening/closing lines at all?

-The fundamental concept of literary taxidermy is to use someone else's first and last lines as if they are you own, so in that sense the answer is a hard NO. You cannot modify the first and last lines.
-That being said, we're not total sticklers, and we're open to certain creative modifications so long as they do NOT change the words in the line, or their position in the story.
+The fundamental concept of literary taxidermy is to take someone else's exact words and make them your own, so in that sense the answer is a hard NO. You cannot modify the first and last lines.
+The words should be the same.
+You can't even change tenses.

 Yes!
 The title is all yours.
 In fact, it should NOT be the title of the source of the opening and closing lines.